datakind/Mar21-housing-insecurity/scripts/_zrowland885/readme.md

 ### Specific acknowledgements

 Thanks to ahopejasen and jhirner who merged the processed data and the ACS5 data for NYC and HB, which I have either used or used the generation code in this analysis.
-I also got some of the ideas for the heatmpas from snnehete's work.
+I also got some of the ideas for the heatmaps from snnehete's work.